Gustavomurta/tinyGo_my_experiments/Raspberry_Pico/PWM_Digital_Signal_Generator/Readme.md

 Raspberry Pico - Tinygo - PWM

-Digital Signal Generator - with control of the duty cycle - 0 to 100%
+Digital Signal Generator - two channels with control of the duty cycle - 0 to 100%

 Configure frequency in Hz / min: 4 Hz and max: 31.25 MHz